mgilbert311/CS475proj4/README.md

 ﻿# proj4
 Xinu Project 4 for OS 475 Evan, Mark, Hunter

+Dining philosophers with deadlock detection is within main.c.
 Test case is in main_dl.c, change the Makefile main.c to main_dl.c to see in action:

 In our test case we have 4 worker threads and 4 different locks.